If you need any help or advice we are here to help! We have a handy FAQ section below with answers to the most commonly

-You can also contact us by phone at 01535 279285, option 2 for accessories and option 3 for hearing aid related queries and option 4 for wax removal.
+You can also contact us by phone at 01535 279285, option 2 for accessories, option 3 for hearing aid related queries and option 4 for wax removal.
 Office hours are 8.30am to 5pm, Monday to Friday.
 You might need to leave a message if we are busy with other customers but we will always respond very quickly.

 Please note, for accessories queries in particular, the contact form rather than a phone call in the first instance is preferable, this allows us to research your query and respond in detail most efficiently, accessories enquires invariably conclude in a detailed email anyway!